JoseHerminioCollas/hello_shape/README.md

 Scripts that run the commands to process the data and write the file.

 The run script can be thought of as a controller.
-See the file

-  generate_madrid_natural.py

-Configuration is stored as a path to the data and a destination to write the file.
-  DATA_PATH FILE_DESTINATION
-  These values can be stored in a file called:

-  env_vars

-  export DATA_PATH='your value here' export FILE_DESTINATION='your value here'

-  then with the command

-   source env_var

-  these values can be read by the Python scripts.

-SQL commands retrieve data and a Python function does the work.

-### Use of the command line

-Command line script cand be found in the file:  ogr_command.sh
+See the file:

-run with

- ./ogr_command.sh
+  run_script.py

+It runs a function with a name that reflects the kind of graphic it will produce.

+The function madrid_natural contains most of the script that will generate an SVG graphic of natural areas in Madrid.

+The Process of generating an SVG file is generally as follows:

+#### Get the DataSource

+#### Get the Layer

+#### Build Features objects

+#### Write to the SVGObject

+#### Call the render method on the instance of SVGObject

+#### Write the content of what has been returned by the render method to a file

+Graphics can be generated anywhere in the system but saved graphics can be found in the svg_archive folder.

 ### Run tests with pytest

+  pytest

 ## Install

-## These Python scripts use several libraries.
+## Libraries Geospatial SVG uses:

 ### shapely